 I made the dust ruffle out of a white sheet and ruffles from a pair of curtains and…remember that sheet I used to lengthen the curtains?
 I also used it for a pretty ruffle on the dust ruffle…

-I mixed up the furniture using creamy Antique White and this soft blue-green which I had Home Depot color match for me…
+I mixed up the furniture using creamy Behr Antique White and this soft blue-green- (The blue is a Home Depot color match)

 Here’s a view from the bed into the little nook of the bedroom.
 Until I get to re-do the guest room and change it into a bedroom for our sweet granddaughters, we have a crib tucked into the ‘nook’.